bcoopr1/KaliMCP/README.md

    docker-compose up -d
    ```
 3. Configure Claude Desktop to use this MCP server

+5. Paste hash from Docker image into Claude Config file

-4. Restart Claude Desktop
+6. Restart Claude Desktop

-5. Send IPs, URLs, ect to Claude with what you want
+7. Send IPs, URLs, ect to Claude with what you want

 Ex: